Designing the BCBS LA Onboarding Experience

 BCBS Louisiana 2024

-BCBS of Louisiana is introducing a brand new app allowing users to easily manage coverage, track claims, access digital ID cards, connect health records, and receive personalized health tips—all in one place.
+BCBS of Louisiana wanted a new app for users to easily manage coverage, track claims, access digital ID cards, connect health records, and receive personalized health tips—all in one place.

-Our team was tasked with not only designing the app but also introducing an onboarding feature, that begins right after account creation, to help acclimate users to the new app's features.
+Our team was tasked with designing the app end-to-end, including an onboarding flow to help acclimate users to the new features.

 02 — Team Dynamics